JackieTrinh/GameProject/README.md

 ## Purpose

-* I want to make a game to inspire others, like the games that inspired me
+* I want to make a game to inspire others

 ## Screenshots